Robin Koops: Early career

 Koops is the son of a metalworker from Stork.
 He went to the Middelbare Technische School (MTS), a technical school and form of vocational education.
 He started his career as a designer for the meat packing industry.
 Next to general appliances he designed schnitzel flatteners, machines to remove the clips from sausages after drying, and machinery to create a cross carving on beef.

-Development of the artificial rancreas
+Development of the artificial pancreas

 Diabetes diagnosis

 In 1998 Koops was diagnosed with diabetes type 1 The disease forces patients to continuously pay attention to their body, or suffer serious consequences.
 Koops found this very inconvenient, and began to think of a mechanical replacement for his failing pancreas in about 1994.
 After he found that no patents existed for such a machine, he started a new career as an inventor.
 This was in about 2004.
 He founded the company Inreda Diabetic, which develops the Inreda AP.